nadavmatalon/student-directory/README.md

 ###3.
 Load student list

-Users can load an existing list of students from a file (filename: “students.csv”).
+Users can manually load an existing list of students from a file (filename: “students.csv”).

-The file will be located in the same directory as the ruby script only if the student list was previously saved (see next menu item).
+The file is located in the same directory as the ruby script (see next menu item).

+IMPORTANT: loading an existing list will overide any changes that were made in the list during that particular session!

 ###4.
 Save student list